DeeVerma1/Project-4/v2_README.md

 ## Findings/Recommendations

-- North Carolina and Texas experienced an uptick in new covid cases over the past three months and have the lowest and fifth lowest percentage of people with both a primary series and booster among all states, 28% and 39%, respectively, suggesting we should allocate additional anti-viral therapeutics to these two states, at least in the near-term, to prepare for any upticks in demand.
+- North Carolina experienced an uptick in new covid cases over the past months and have the lowest percentage of people with both a primary series and booster among all states, 28% suggesting we should allocate additional anti-viral therapeutics to these two states, at least in the near-term, to prepare for any upticks in demand.
+(include chloropeth map)

 - As is usually the case with time series predictions, accurately predicting new covid cases proved difficult, but was made moreso by our lack of additional features such as exongenous variables that could have improved accuracy.
 There are most likely hundreds of factors that contribute to new covid cases, and since we lack the domain knowledge and resources to create a truly comprehensive time series model, the model we did create will serve as the foundation for further exploration and refinement.